dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

   1. Launch the SDK
   2. Create a project with template "SPI SREC Bootloader" 2.1.
-Set the XXX address
+Set the TODO address
     2.2.
 Set the ....
   3.